Rain reached down and picked up her phone off of the pavement.

 The job with the Mikaelson family had been a Godsend.
-After dropping out of her freshman year of college while she was pregnant, Rain got her certification as a private tutor when Sunny’s father up and left in the middle of the night.
+After dropping out of her freshman year of college when Sunny was two-years-old, Rain got her certification as a private tutor.
+It was hard enough being a teenage mother but having a deadbeat baby daddy didn't help.
 She had worked for the Mikaelsons ever since until the witch of a mother showed up out of the blue a few months prior.
 There had been conflict ever since.
 And now Gregory, the asshole, had fired Rain with no warning and no recommendation letter, a month before Christmas.

 Rain sighed and opened her laptop to look for new positions.
 Everything she was qualified for either didn’t pay enough or was located too far out of the city.
 Unable to fall asleep on her own, she crawled into bed with Sunny and soon drifted off into somewhat peaceful slumber.